Jewish Maui Ceremony

-This ceremony is taken from the Hebrew nuptials Ceremony, has been translated and will be performed in English by the Officiate.
+This ceremony is taken from the Hebrew nuptials Ceremony, has been translated and will be performed in English by the Officiant.
 Please add an additional $75 to each of our wedding package prices to cover the cost of the wine and breaking of the glass.
 Please notify us if you want the huppah, wine and glass.
-Officiate will supply the Kiddush cup.

 Please note: The ceremony below is performed by a licensed Officiant (not a Rabbi)

 ALOHA, I Welcome you to this special event in which ——– and ——- declare before God that they have chosen each other.
 It is an occasion which is both solemn, as we reflect on the seriousness of their decision, and festive, as we share their joy.
 We are witnessing an important event in their lives.
 Our service is based on the relationship which ————— and ——————– share with each other, and on their faith in God.
 It is a covenant.
 We affirm their love for each other as part of God’s will for them.

 At this time I would like to have you present to each other these leis.
 In Hawaii we exchange leis as a symbol of our love.
 The beautifully crafted lei with its hand picked flowers and twine, carefully bonded together with love, is a reflection of your love and Aloha for one another.
 As you exchange these leis you will begin to weave your lei in life together with love.
 And now, with loving aloha (island style) please present your leis to one another with a smile and a kiss upon each other’s cheek.

 Blessed are you who have come here in the name of God.

 Serve Adonai with joy; come into God’s presence with song.

 We rejoice that———————-and ——————– join in Marriage in the presence of God.

 In this union, the sacred work of creation goes on: